dryewo/cyrus-config/README.md

 ## Rationale

-Let's assume, we are following [12 Factor App] manifesto and read the configuration only from environment variables.
+Let's assume we are following [12 Factor App] manifesto and read the configuration only from environment variables.

 Imagine you have a HTTP server that expects a port: